 According to National Geographic; On the surface, Beethoven was a lonely genius who never married; But an unfinished letter made another picture of him.
 This letter was found in his desk drawer after his death and was addressed to an unnamed woman: “Immortal Beloved”.

 In this letter, Beethoven writes neither about music nor about fame; It speaks of longing, of deep love and inevitable separation.
-The tone of the letter is clear; This is not a distant fascination; It is a real relationship that did not end for an unknown reason.
+The tone of the letter is clear; This is not a dista fascination; It is a real relationship that did not end for an unknown reason.

 Sometimes the greatest mysteries are made not to be solved, but to survive.